BU-KABlab/PANDA-BEAR/documentation/API-Reference.md

 ## Labware

-The PANDA-SDL system works with different types of labware, including wellplates, wells, and vials.
+The PANDA-BEAR system works with different types of labware, including wellplates, wells, and vials.

 ### Wellplates